-We gave Kisses to Daddy by Frances Watt to my husband on his first Father’s Day.
+We gave Kisses for Daddy by Frances Watt to my husband on his first Father’s Day.
 It is a sweet story of a little bear who doesn’t want to give his Daddy a good night kiss.
 Well, Daddy has playful ways to try to convince his son to give him a kiss.

 Where’s Tim’s Ted?
 It’s Time for Bed by Ian Whybrow is the story of Tim who can’t possibly go to sleep without his missing pink Ted.
-With flashlight in hand, he heads out to the farm to search for his missing Ted.
+With a flashlight in hand, he heads out to the farm to search for his missing Ted.
 Which pink farm animal has Tim’s Ted?
 My boys have requested this one several times since we got the book.

 My boys received Russell the Sheep by Rob Scotton when they were babies and it is an all-time favorite bedtime read in our house.
 Russell is having a hard time falling asleep.
 He tries all sorts of things to fall asleep.
-Finally, when he tries counting sheep, he drifts off into slumber land.
+Finally, when he tries counting sheep, he drifts off into slumberland.

 Another popular book in our house is I Love You Stinky Face by Lisa McCourt.
 It is about the unconditional love a mom has for her child even when that child bombards her with a ton of questions at bedtime.

-Good Night, Good Night Construction Site by Sherry Duskey Rinker is a fun night time read for truck lovers.
+Good Night, Good Night Construction Site by Sherry Duskey Rinker is a fun nighttime read for truck lovers.
 All of the trucks at the construction site prepare for sleep as the building site closes for the night.

-It is Night by Phyllis Rowand is the story of a little girl who says goodnight to a variety of animals, dolls and even a train as she determines the best place for each to sleep.
-But wait, in a surprise ending , we find out that they are all her toys and the perfect spot they belong is right next to her in her own bed.
+It is Night by Phyllis Rowand is the story of a little girl who says goodnight to a variety of animals, dolls, and even a train as she determines the best place for each to sleep.
+But wait, in a surprise ending, we find out that they are all her toys and the perfect spot they belong is right next to her in her own bed.

 I love Little Owl’s Night by Divya Srinivasan.
 It’s a story of all the things that go on at night in the animal world.
 It’s a great read for kids who wonder what goes on outside as they sleep.

-Also about owls is Little Hoot by Amy Krouse Rosenthall.
+Also about owls is Little Hoot by Amy Krouse Rosenthal.
 Little Hoot wants to go to bed and his parents won’t let him.
 Owls don’t sleep at night!
 This is a beautiful book that we’ve read countless times.

 Ultimately, it doesn’t matter what book you are reading to kids.
-You could read a picture book, chapter book, comic book or a magazine; what is important is that you are reading to your child every night.
+You could read a picture book, chapter book, comic book, or a magazine; what is important is that you are reading to your child every night.
 Not only will you be creating beautiful memories, but you will be helping to grow your child into a reader.
 We just want our kids to say, “Read me a bedtime story!” every night.